nicaudinet/haskell-workshop/workshop1/slides/src/slides.md

 ```

 * `main` is special:
-  - Present in every Haskell program
+  - Present in every Haskell executable
-  - No arguments
+  - No function arguments
-  - Performs an IO action
+  - Entry point for all IO action

 * Change the text and run it in the REPL